 April Azusada, B.A. | email@example.com

-Lizbeth Ortiz-Pivaral | firstname.lastname@example.org(link sends e-mail)
+Lizbeth Ortiz-Pivaral | firstname.lastname@example.org

-Alexander Chavarria, B. A.| email@example.com(link sends e-mail)
+Alexander Chavarria, B. A.| email@example.com

-Alexander Chavarria received his B.A. in History with an emphasis in Latin American History and his Minor in Latino Studies from SFSU in Fall 2016.Alexander’s interest in Psychology stemmed as a result of working with Latino migrants who suffered from migration-related health issues such as depression, post-traumatic stress disorder, and diabetes.
+Alexander Chavarria was a post-bacc research assistant for the Digital Health Equity and Access Lab (dHEAL) from 2019 to 2020.
+Alexander received his B.A. in History with an emphasis in Latin American History and his Minor in Latino Studies from SFSU in Fall 2016.
+His interest in Psychology stemmed as a result of working with Latino migrants who suffered from migration-related health issues such as depression, post-traumatic stress disorder, and diabetes.
 Alexander’s experience ultimately shaped his desire to one day become a Mental Health Counselor to work with Latino populations.
-As a Research Assistant, Alexander assisted with the logistics of the DIAMANTE Study in an effort to expose himself to current research that can benefit his future work as a Mental Health Counselor.
+As a Research Assistant at dHEAL, Alexander assisted with the logistics of the DIAMANTE Study in an effort to expose himself to current research that can benefit his future work as a Mental Health Counselor.
 Alexander is currently an MSW student at UC Berkeley's School of Social Welfare.